mars-sim/mars-sim/README.md

 You may also join our facebook community at https://www.facebook.com/groups/125541663548/

+See the new wiki at https://github.com/mars-sim/mars-sim/wiki

-For a general description of this project, see ourproject web site at at http://mars-sim.sourceforge.net/
+For a general description of this project, see our project website at at http://mars-sim.sourceforge.net/

 ## Binaries Download

-Check our latest 3.1.0 version snapshot at https://sourceforge.net/projects/mars-sim/files/mars-sim/3.1.0/
+Check our latest 3.1.0 version preview at https://sourceforge.net/projects/mars-sim/files/mars-sim/3.1.0/